From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 \subsection{Evaluation}

 A wide variety of datasets have been used to evaluate the performance of watermarking approaches, limiting our ability to extract generalized conclusions about their performance.
 Different benchmarks focus on selected downstream tasks to validate watermarking capabilities, and we provide a detailed breakdown of the datasets utilized in Table \ref{dataset_table1}.
-We observe that there are a large number of evaluation datasets focusing on text completion and post-watermarking text similarity tasks.
+We observe many evaluation datasets focusing on text completion and post-watermarking text similarity tasks.
 The downstream task descriptions are provided below.